-After adding a valid listen port number; iDRAC Service Module adds Destination Network Address Translation (DNAT) and Source Network Address Translation (SNAT) rules which redirects the connections on the user configured listening port to iDRAC.
+Upon adding a valid listen port number; iSM will add DNAT and SNAT rules which will redirect the connections on the user configured listening port to iDRAC.
+If the listen port number is not specified, then iSM shall configure this feature using the IANA granted port number "1266."
 There is an additional NAT rule added in the PREROUTING Chain to block the incoming connections on the listening port.
-The administrator is expected to validate the newly added NAT rules and delete the blocking rule in order to activate iDRAC access feature through host OS IP.
-The blocking NAT rule is configured as shown here.
+The administrator is expected to validate the newly added NAT rules and delete the blocking rule in order to activate iDRAC access feature via host OS IP.

+The blocking NAT rule is configured as mentioned below.